emerald-devel/gfl-pl-ranking-kcco-move-visualizer/README.md

 ## How to Install

 Just download the thing and open the index.html file in your browser.
 No internet required.
 No fancy installation tools.
 Just browser.
+Or use [this online version](https://emerald-devel.github.io/gfl-pl-ranking-kcco-move-visualizer/index.html).
+Whatever floats your boat.

 ## How to Use